 A consummate dabbler, Kim does a little bit of everything- graphic design, screenwriting, reviewing, voice acting, vlogging, and coding visual novels.
 Formerly an anime, manga, gaming reviewer for Planet Exile (defunct) and staff writer for the Owl.

-Businesses: Shattered Universe Media Group.
+Formerly of the: Shattered Universe Media Group.

 Studio HnH was originally created as a community college writer and artist group to create original stories and comics to be published.
 The group was not allowed to be established due to conflict of interest with the existing student newspaper, The Owl and the Bi-annual creative submission magazine, Reflections.